 - EDU 397: Literacy Instruction for Secondary Teachers (not required for Secondary English majors) (3)

 Level 3: **

-*Enrollment requires full admission to the School of Education.
+*Enrollment requires full admission to the Education Department.

 **Enrollment requires passing Educators Symposium and appropriate ILTS content exam.